Kanikacoder13/Daily_Report/README.md

 ## 📁 Linux File System Structure

+A file system structure is the way an operating system organizes and manages data (files and folders) on a storage device like a hard disk or SSD.

+It defines:

+    How files are stored

+    How folders (directories) are arranged

+    How the system keeps track of file locations and permissions

 The Linux file system is organized **like a tree**, starting from the **root** directory `/`.
 All files and folders are inside this root, even if they are on different drives.

 ![alt text](struct.png)

+The file system structure is like a **digital cabinet** that helps the OS and users **to keep data organized and easy to access**

 ### 🌳 Main Folders in Linux File System